 This page contains grading and promotion requirements, remote learning guidance for educators and parents; links to remote learning packets separated by grade in English and Spanish; FAQ for diverse learner supports and services; at-home health and wellness resources; district community updates; COVID-19 FAQ; and enrichment learning resources, which contain resource packets including independent projects and materials separated by grade (Pre K-8 and high school); digital resources; activities to stay active at home; and high school reading materials.

 This page includes information on Trauma-Informed Resources for COVID 19, self-isolation, and remote work and learning; a remote learning plan; shareable daily lesson plans with suggested schedules by grade level (K-12); family resources, including a LearningMedia guide for their local PBS partnership; and FAQs that address ECE support and graduation questions.

 District of Columbia Public Schools

 This page includes information on 4th quarter grading, promotion, and graduation requirements, their instructional continuity plan, including distance learning resources broken out by each grade PK-12 and includes language acquisition, multiple content areas across elementary, middle, and high school, resources for families, and supports; meal sites; and regular updates.

 Ector County Independent School District

-This page includes information, special education procedures, and weekly lessons for distance learning broken out by Pre-K/elementary, Middle School, and High School lessons, meal sites, mental and emotional health support, and daily updates.
+This page includes a feedback loop structure to elicit feedback from students, families, and staff, special education procedures, and weekly lessons for distance learning broken out by Pre-K/elementary, Middle School, and High School lessons, meal sites, mental and emotional health support, and daily updates.